 (Ten minutes pass.)

-While you’re pondering, let me point out that the jet ski shown in the photograph above never would have existed without mechanical engineers.
+While you’re pondering, let me point out that the jet ski shown in the photograph above would never have existed without mechanical engineers.

 Let me help you with your answer: